-If one is arrested for domestic battery, that person’s bond may be very high.
+If someone is arrested for domestic battery, that person’s bond may be very high.
 In some courts, there’s no bond at all until the defendant can be brought personally in front of the judge for a hearing.

 The reason many courts do this is they want to decide whether to issue a No Contact Order as a condition of release.